What’s Included on a Disney Cruise?

 Movies and Screenings

-Disney Cruise Line shows first run and classic Disney, Pixar, Marvel and Star Wars films in onboard theaters at no extra cost.
-Some movies are even still playing in theaters on land.
+Disney Cruise Line also shows Disney, Pixar, Marvel, and Star Wars movies onboard throughout your cruise at no extra cost.

 Character Experiences

-Some experiences, like the Royal Gathering, require a complimentary reservation through the Disney Cruise Line Navigator app, but there is no additional cost.
+A few experiences, like the Royal Gathering princess meet and greet, do require a complimentary reservation through the Disney Cruise Line Navigator app, but there’s no extra cost for it.

 Deck Parties and Fireworks